 1. Minimum Statutory Plan Content 2.
 Do we want to include this element in the Plan?
 Where should this element be located in the plan: 3.
 The Plan Where should this element be located in the plan: 4.
-The back-ground information or fact book Where should this element be located in the plan: 5.
+The back- ground infor- mation or fact book Where should this element be located in the plan: 5.
 An optional summary document (poster, flyer, executive summary) Where should this element be located in the plan: 6.
 Reference to other plans Where should this element be located in the plan: 7.
-Reference to other sources such as the Internet A section addressing land use and infrastructure issues and may project 20 years or more into the Shall be included future.
+Reference to other sources such as the Internet Maps, plats, charts, and descriptive, explanatory, and other related matter.
 (Sec.
-33(1)) Maps, plats, charts, and descriptive, explanatory, and other related matter.
-(Sec.
 33(1)) Shall be included A future land use map is required as a part of the land use plan element of the master plan.
 (Sec.
 33(2)(d)) Shall be included Show the planning commission's recommendations for the physical development of the planning jurisdiction.
 (Sec.
 33(1)) Shall be included Recommendations for implementing any of the master plan's proposals.
 (Sec.
-33(2)(e)) Note: All jurisdictions should have a section detailing recommendations for implementation.
+33(2)(f)) Note: All jurisdictions should have a section detailing recommendations for implementation.
 (Sec.
-33(2)(e)) Shall be included Documentation (or copies of) that the planning commission made careful and comprehensive surveys and studies of present conditions and future growth within the planning jurisdiction with due regard to its relation to neighboring jurisdictions.
+33(2)(f)) Shall be included Documentation (or copies of) that the planning commission made careful and comprehensive surveys and studies of present conditions and future growth within the planning jurisdiction with due regard to its relation to neighboring jurisdictions.
 (Sec.
-31(2)(a)) Shall be included
+31(2)(a)) Shall be included Documentation (or copies of) that the planning commission consulted with representatives of adjacent local units of government in respect to their planning so that conflicts in master plans and zoning may be avoided.
+(Sec.
+31(2)(b)) Shall be included

 1. Minimum Statutory Plan Content 2.
 Do we want to include this element in the Plan?
 Where should this element be located in the plan: 3.
 The Plan Where should this element be located in the plan: 4.
-The back-ground information or fact book Where should this element be located in the plan: 5.
+The back- ground infor- mation or fact book Where should this element be located in the plan: 5.
 An optional summary document (poster, flyer, executive summary) Where should this element be located in the plan: 6.
 Reference to other plans Where should this element be located in the plan: 7.
-Reference to other sources such as the Internet Documentation (or copies of) that the planning commission consulted with representatives of adjacent local units of government in respect to their planning so that conflicts in master plans and zoning may be avoided.
+Reference to other sources such as the Internet Documentation (or copies of) that the planning commission cooperated with all departments of the state and federal governments and other public agencies concerned with programs for economic, social, and physical development within the planning jurisdiction and sought the maximum coordination of the local unit of government's programs with these agencies.
 (Sec.
-31(2)(b)) Shall be included Documentation (or copies of) that the planning commission cooperated with all departments of the state and federal governments and other public agencies concerned with programs for economic, social, and physical development within the planning jurisdiction and sought the maximum coordination of the local unit of government's programs with these agencies.
-(Sec.
 31(2)(c)) Shall be included A plan adopted, or amended, after December 2010 includes components of a transportation system including streets, public transit, bicycle, pedestrian, etc.: "complete streets".
 (Sec.
 7(d)(i), Sec.
-33(b)(i)) Shall be included A plan adopted, or amended, after 2008 for a local unit of government that has adopted a zoning ordinance, a zoning plan (M.C.L.
-125.3203(1)) (see also M.C.L.
-125.3305(a)): A proposed schedule of regulations by district that includes at least, building height, lot area, bulk, and setbacks.
+33(b)(i)) Shall be included A plan adopted, or amended, after April 1, 2025 An assessment of the community's existing and forecasted housing demands, with strategies and policies for addressing those demands.
 (Sec.
-33(2)(d)) If there is zoning, then these elements shall be included
+33(2)(e).)
+Including information on the range of housing types, costs, affordability, attainability, ages, and other characteristics, including single and multiple- family dwellings, to serve the housing demands of a diverse population.
+(Sec.
+7(2)(d)(ix)) Shall be included